One Man Star Wars Trilogy

 One Man Star Wars Trilogy is an Off-Broadway play based on the original Star Wars trilogy, written and performed by Canadian actor Charles Ross, and directed by TJ Dawe.
-It premiered in Toronto, Ontario in January, 2001, and has since toured worldwide, with over 1,000 performances in 119 cities as of March 2007.
+It premiered in Toronto, Ontario, in January 2001.

 One man play

-First performed at the Pavilion Theatre, in Kamloops, British Columbia, Canada, the play runs for 75 minutes (although earlier incarnations lasted for one hour) and has only one cast member.
-Ross plays all the characters, recreates the effects, inserts factoids when appropriate, sings from the John Williams score, flies the ships, and fights both sides of the battles.
-The inspiration came from playing frisbee with friends; the thrower would say a line from the movies, and the catcher had to say the following line while catching.
+First performed at the Pavilion Theatre in Kamloops, British Columbia, Canada, the play runs for 75 minutes (although earlier incarnations lasted for one hour) and has only one cast member.
+Ross plays all the characters, recreates the effects, and sings from the John Williams score.
+The inspiration came from playing a frisbee game with friends, in which the thrower would say a line from the movies, and the catcher had to say the following line while catching.

-His impersonation of R2-D2 has been described as spot on, but Ross himself has said, "I've always thought my Yoda voice sounded too much like a goblin sucking helium."
-Ross has purportedly seen the original trilogy over 400 times.

 The show is licensed by Lucasfilm.
 Charles Ross has also used the concept with other film trilogies, including "One Man Lord of the Rings", which was performed from 2004 to 2005.
 Ross was asked to stop performing by the intellectual property holder.
-The legal issues have since been resolved and he performed the "One Man Lord of the Rings" show at the 2009 Edinburgh Fringe.
+The legal issues have since been resolved, and he performed the "One Man Lord of the Rings" show at the 2009 Edinburgh Fringe.

+Ross has reportedly seen the original trilogy over 400 times.